donzelot/hn70ap/circuitboard/README.md

 ======
  * Ethernet PHY has a 25 MHx XTAL that gets doubled to generate the RMII reference clock
  * SI4463 has a 30 MHz XTAL for its own use
- * CPU has no xtal yet, could use a 20 MHz xtal to reach its max clock speed of 180 MHz with correct accuracy (TODO)
+ * CPU HSE is connected to a 20 MHz xtal to reach its max clock speed of 180 MHz with correct accuracy
- * CPU 32 kHz clock will be connected to a watch xtal (TODO)
+ * CPU 32 kHz clock is connected to a watch xtal

 Another design that I know has the 25 MHz xtal on the cpu, then feeds a 25 MHz MCO line to the PHY, which doubles it and feeds it back to the RMII clock input.
 Weird delay loop calculations, long RF lines, not good.
-20 MHz provides easier delay calculations.

 CPU peripheral connections
 ==========================